 Puyo comes from the Kichwa word PUYU, which translated into Spanish means cloudy, hazy.
-It is believed that before the time of colonization, the Indians called the river that passes through the city, Puyo River, which meant cloudy river, because this place the presence of the mist was abundant and frequent.
+It is believed that before the time of colonization, the Indians called the river that passes through the city, Puyo River, which meant cloudy river, because in this place the presence of the mist was abundant and frequent.
 From there the name of the river, the noun Puyu was taken and the name was given to the city, until 1930 it was called Puyu, but then little by little the mestizo colonists were defining it as Puyo.

-There is enough evidence that in the place where Puyo now sits, perhaps a little further on the margin of the Pindo Grande River, there was a village of Chirapas indigenous called Pinduyaku (due to the presence of abundant Pindo plants on the banks of the same river). name), the same people who were very friendly and with their attitude facilitated the passage of missionaries, encomenderos and merchants to Canelos and beyond, which is why the indigenous Chirapas on the other side of the Pastaza did not want them, so much so that they decided to disappear it. to the town of Pindoyaku and put an end to all vestige of human life.
+There is enough evidence that in the place where Puyo now sits, perhaps a little further on the margin of the Pindo Grande River, there was a village of Chirapas indigenous called Pinduyaku (due to the presence of abundant Pindo plants on the banks of the same river). name), the same people who were very friendly and with their attitude facilitated the passage of missionaries, encomenderos and merchants to Canelos and beyond, which is why the indigenous Chirapas on the other side of the Pastaza did not want them so much, so that they decided to disappear the town of Pindoyaku and put an end to all vestige of human life.

 The jungles of this vast canton are cradle of 7 indigenous nationalities: the Kichwas of the Amazon, Andoas, Záparas, Huoranis, Achuar, Shiwiar and Shuar.
 These communities have inhabited the Amazon jungle for hundreds of years, their customs, ways of life, their gastronomy, music, worldview and their varied languages; they turn them into true anthropological attractions for both researchers and national and foreign tourists.